 - Pop-ups (in both Internet browser and security software)

-To view all the resources uploaded to Moodle, you will probably need to have Microsoft Office (Word, Excel, PowerPoint) or an equivalent (e.g. Open Office, Viewer) installed or you could use Office 365.
+A number of resources on Moodle, require you to have Microsoft Office (Word, Excel, PowerPoint) or an equivalent (e.g. Open Office, Viewer) installed or you could use Office 365 which is available to all students.

 TAFE Gippsland ensures that learning materials used in online training are relevant, descriptive, user-friendly, interactive and are presented in a variety of formats, including: